NoahUeffing/CapstoneProject/README.md

 Install node.js: https://nodejs.org/en/

-Install flutter and iOS and/or Android emulators: https://flutter.dev/docs/get-started/install
+Install flutter, iOS and/or Android emulators: https://flutter.dev/docs/get-started/install

 In the main directory and also the /scrapers directory, run the command "npm install".

+In the sports_programs directory run the commands "dart pub get" and "flutter pub get".
+You may also need to restart your text editor and mobile device emulator after installing dependencies.

 # To Update Database